labex-labs/open-source-labs/rust/rust-book/lab-ch08-01-vectors/step5.md

 Listing 8-8: Iterating over mutable references to elements in a vector

 To change the value that the mutable reference refers to, we have to use the `*` dereference operator to get to the value in `i` before we can use the `+=` operator.
-We'll talk more about the dereference operator in "Following the Pointer to the Value" on page XX.
+We'll talk more about the dereference operator in "Following the Pointer to the Value".

 Iterating over a vector, whether immutably or mutably, is safe because of the borrow checker's rules.
 If we attempted to insert or remove items in the `for` loop bodies in Listing 8-7 and Listing 8-8, we would get a compiler error similar to the one we got with the code in Listing 8-6.
 The reference to the vector that the `for` loop holds prevents simultaneous modification of the whole vector.